-Strategic Objective Sub-objectives Policies Indicators Targets Trigger Proposed action for target not being met opportunities for habitat restoration and enhancement within them and protecting them from inappropriate development and increased recreational pressure SG13, SG14 & EN7.
-Development Management DPD: DM29 Loss of areas designated for their intrinsic environmental value including sites of international, national, regional or local significance.
-Look to provide additional guidance to support relevant policies Activate compensation, enforcement or mitigation measures Review Local Plan Conserving and enhancing the natural beauty and special qualities of the district's two Areas of Outstanding Natural Beauty (AONB), securing appropriate opportunities for sustainable growth linked to the natural environment and landscape capacity Strategic Policies & Land Allocations: SP3, SP8 Development Management DPD: DM4, DM29, DM30 Area of land protected from development for their intrinsic landscape character or visual amenity value.
+Strategic Objective Sub-objectives Policies Indicators Targets Trigger Proposed action for target not being met enforcement or mitigation measures Review Local Plan Conserving and enhancing the natural beauty and special qualities of the district's two Areas of Outstanding Natural Beauty (AONB), securing appropriate opportunities for sustainable growth linked to the natural environment and landscape capacity Strategic Policies & Land Allocations: SP3, SP8 Development Management DPD: DM4, DM29, DM30 Area of land protected from development for their intrinsic landscape character or visual amenity value.
 Loss of areas designated for their intrinsic landscape character or visual amenity value.
 Number of dwellings built within AONB areas Employment developments created or lost within AONB areas No net loss of landscape character or visual amenity Development levels close (+/- 20%) to expected rates.
-No net loss of employment opportunities Any loss of landscape character or visual amenity Unexpected development rates Any net loss of employment opportunities Identify the problems and causes of variants and identify measures to address them Look to provide additional guidance to support relevant policies Protecting, enhancing and extending the connectivity of our green and blue spaces, corridors and chains that make up the wider green and blue infrastructure network, harnessing the multifunctional value and benefits such spaces can provide in adapting and mitigating to the impacts of climate change Pproviding new and maintaining existing ecological corridors, preventing habitat fragmentation and allowing species adaptation and migration and protecting natural features which provide local distinctiveness including mature trees and ancient woodland, hedgerows and ponds Strategic Policies & Land Allocations CC1, SP3, SP8, SG1, SG7, SG9, SG11, DOS3, DOS8, EN5 & EN7 Development Management DPD: DM29, DM43, DM44, DM45 & DM55 Location and extent of existing ecological corridors/networks within the District Number of new developments that create new and/or enhance connections within the GBI network New areas of ecological corridors created to extend and enhance the existing network as part of new development proposals Number of development proposals which result in the loss (and extent/% of loss) of areas recognised as being part of the ecological corridors/networks and natural features which provide local distinctiveness Percentage of the district designated as GBI Percentage area of new developments that provide multifunctional GBI No net loss or fragmentation of existing ecological corridors/networks or natural features which provide local distinctiveness Net gains in habitat creation as a result of new development.
-No reduction in the percentage of the district designated as GBI Year on year reduction in condition and extent of ecological corridors/networks within the district.
+No net loss of employment opportunities Any loss of landscape character or visual amenity Unexpected development rates Any net loss of employment opportunities Identify the problems and causes of variants and identify measures to address them Look to provide additional guidance to support relevant policies Protecting, enhancing and extending the connectivity of our green and blue spaces, corridors and chains that make up the wider green and blue infrastructure network, harnessing the multifunctional value and benefits such spaces can provide in adapting and mitigating to the impacts of climate change providing new and maintaining existing ecological corridors, preventing habitat fragmentation and allowing species adaptation and migration and protecting natural features which provide local distinctiveness including mature trees and ancient woodland, hedgerows and ponds Strategic Policies & Land Allocations CC1, SP3, SP8, SG1, SG7, SG9, SG11, DOS3, DOS8, EN5 & EN7 Development Management DPD: DM29, DM43, DM44, DM45 & DM55 Location and extent of existing ecological corridors/networks within the District Number of new developments that create new and/or enhance connections within the GBI network New areas of ecological corridors created to extend and enhance the existing network as part of new development proposals Number of development proposals which result in the loss (and extent/% of loss) of areas recognised as being part of the ecological corridors/networks and natural features which provide local distinctiveness Percentage of the district designated as GBI Percentage area of new developments that provide multifunctional GBI No net loss or fragmentation of existing ecological corridors/networks or natural features which provide local distinctiveness Net gains in habitat creation as a result of new development.
+Year on year reduction in condition and extent of ecological corridors/networks within the district.
 Year on year reduction in mature trees, ancient woodland, hedgerows and ponds Any loss of land of biodiversity importance.
 Year on year reduction in GBI Identify the problems and causes of variants and identify measures to address them Look to provide additional guidance to support relevant policies Work with Natural England and other partners to address problems.
-Work with developers to seek opportunities where ecological corridors/networks could be extended Activate compensation,
+Work with developers to seek opportunities where ecological corridors/networks could be extended Activate compensation, enforcement or mitigation measures Where necessary review Local Plan Mitigate and adapt to the cause and impacts of climate change Strategic Policies & Land Total renewable and low carbon energy generation by installed capacity and type Increase in renewable energy generation Year on year reduction in Identify the problems and causes of